Kelty tents are well known for their durability and excellent value for money. But not all of these tents are created equal.

 - Won’t be able to handle rough weather

 The Kelty Wireless tent comes in 2, 4 and 6 person sizes.
-And let’s get this out of the way immediately – the Kelty Wireless tent isn’t as good in bad weather as the Dirt Motel.
+And let’s get this out of the way immediately – the Kelty Wireless tent isn’t the best in bad weather, especially when compared to the Dirt Motel.
 It’s also heavier and generally less durable.

 The Kelty Wireless tent is a budget tent that stands head and shoulders above other budget tents in terms of quality.

 Firstly, let’s get some of the disadvantages of the Kelty Wireless tent out the way that don’t actually matter for family camping.

 It’s heavy.
 Too heavy for backpacking, but absolutely fine for camping.

 This Kelty tent also comes in a much larger packed size.
 You definitely wouldn’t be able to happily fit this into a backpack like you would with the Dirt Motel tent.
 But when you’re camping, you can just sling the carry bag over your shoulder as you make your way to your campsite.

 Now that’s out of the way, what actually matters?